Soul Calibur 2

 to change their "stance," which greatly alters their moveset for the moment.

-to create your own style of fighting, using your chosen character (or
+freedom to create your own style of fighting, using your chosen character (or

-base.
+characters) as a base.
 And as previously stated, players who play "predictably" and

 spam the same old moves will always become easy prey for a practiced player.
 On